CrandellWS/gistup/README.md

 # Gistup
+## The Cross-platform Commandline Gist Uploader

-Create a gist from the command line!
-Then just use git to update it.
+Create and upload a Gist from the command line on Windows, Mac, and Linux!
+Then just use git as normal to update it.

+Simply goto the directory you want to upload as a Gist and type `gistup *` and your done.
+Just want to create an empty Gist with repository access goto to your empty directory and enter the command `gistup`.
+Prefer to only use a single file in a directory, say index.html just type `gistup index.html`

-For more, read the tutorial: [Let’s Make a Block](http://bost.ocks.org/mike/block/).
+Then you can view the results as a [Block like this](http://bl.ocks.org/mbostock) :+1:, For more information, read the tutorial: [Let’s Make a Block](http://bost.ocks.org/mike/block/) and see what you can make.

-This is a fork of the [original repository](https://github.com/mbostock/gistup) that includes an option to *not* create a repository in the current directory.
+This update of https://github.com/mbostock/gistup includes an several enhancements include ablity to create Gists using Windows cmd.exe, Powershell, MingW, Msys2 and many other BASH based terminals inlcuding to Linux and Mac terminals.

 ## Installation